-One of the best parts about visiting Disney with a toddler (aside from them being free if they’re under 3!) is that so much of the experience is new and exciting to them.
+One of the best parts about visiting Disney World with a toddler (aside from them being free if they’re under 3!) is that so much of the experience is new and exciting to them.
 Even if you’ve been to Disney yourself a hundred times before, there’s nothing better than seeing it through your child’s eyes for the first time.
-Whether you’re visiting Disney with a younger or toddler, each age and stage comes along with a new experience.
+Whether you’re visiting Disney with a younger or older toddler, each age and stage comes along with a new experience.

 Disclaimer: Toddling Traveler participates in the Amazon Affiliate program, which means we may earn a commission for qualifying purchases through our links.

-2. Bring A Stroller to Disney With Toddlers
+Bring a Stroller to Disney with Toddlers

 Unless you have an older toddler who absolutely refuses a stroller, we highly recommend bring one with you.
 There’s tons of walking in Disney, and you don’t want your day to be cut short by a tired toddler.
 The other advantage is that you’ll have a place to store all the stuff that comes along with visiting Disney World with kids.

 Keep in mind that Disney has two stroller guidelines when bringing your own stroller.

 - Wagons (including stroller wagons) aren’t allowed in Disney Parks.

 Our favorite stroller for travel is the GB Pockit+.
 It’s super light, folds small, has a recline feature and also accommodates adapters for infant car seats.
 We also love the Zoe Double Stroller for Disney with two toddlers.
 I don’t recommend renting a stroller at Disney unless you forget a stroller or want it as a backup for an older toddler.
 They’re hard plastic and pretty uncomfortable.

 Pro Tip: If rain is in the forecast, waterproof stroller covers are great for keeping the kiddos and your stuff dry.
 Stroller hooks are also an awesome way to make items readily available and not take up extra space in storage.